Musketeer-H2020/MMLL-Robust/Hackaton2021/README.md

 Standard machine learning approaches require centralizing the training data on one machine or in a datacenter.
 Federated Learning enables different devices to collaboratively learn a shared prediction model while keeping all the training data on device, decoupling the ability to do machine learning from the need to store the data in the cloud.
 This goes beyond the use of local models that make predictions on mobile devices (like the Mobile Vision API and On-Device Smart Reply) by bringing model training to the device as well.

-In this hackaton we have the following elements:
+In this hackathon we have the following elements:

 - A master node -> That orchestrate the training
 - 10 worker nodes -> Where every worker contains a part of the training set.